jchristopher/attachments/readme.txt

 Attachments Pro brings a number of frequently requested features:

 * Multiple Attachments instances on edit screens
-* Customizable field labels
-* Unlimited number of fields per Attachment
+* Customizable, limitless fields and labels
 * Ability to define rules limiting the availability of Attachments on edit screens
+* Limit the number of Attachments that can be added
+* Limit Attach-able Media items by file/mime type

 **Much more information** available about [Attachments Pro](http://mondaybynoon.com/store/attachments-pro/)